curvenote/docs/content/publish/glossary.md

 : A core open source tool from the Jupyter community, JupyterHub allows you to deploy an application that provides remote data science environments to multiple users.
 It can be deployed in the cloud, or on your own hardware.

 MyST Markdown
-: MyST is an ecosystem of open-source, community-driven tools designed to revolutionize scientific communication.
+: MyST Markdown (<https://mystmd.org>) is an ecosystem of open-source, community-driven tools designed to revolutionize scientific communication.
 The authoring framework supports blogs, online books, scientific papers, reports and journals articles.
-: The initial version of `mystmd` was release by Curvenote as the Curvenote {term}`Command Line Tools` under the MIT license, and later transferred to the ExecutableBooks team.
+: The initial version of `mystmd` was release by Curvenote as the Curvenote {term}`Command Line Tools` under the MIT license, and later transferred to the ExecutableBooks team who run MyST Markdown.

 MECA
 : Manuscript Exchange Common Approach NISO standard. https://www.niso.org/standards-committees/meca Paired with {term}`JATS`, Curvenote uses {term}`MECA` to package archived, reproducible bundles for all computational articles.